kevinbarabash/live-editor-server/README.md

 - <a href="http://elite-clover-821.appspot.com/output" target="_blank">output</a>

 ## Implementation Details ##
 The server is written in Python.
-It uses Google App Engine to server files and the Channel API to ferry messages between demos/simple/index.html and demos/simple/output.html.
+It uses Google App Engine to serve files and the Channel API to ferry messages between demos/simple/index.html and demos/simple/output.html.